-- Probation will be required for all students who appeal their suspension, and the appeal is granted.
+- 2021-2022 College Catalog BOT approved 09232021 Bacone College - Probation will be required for all students who appeal their suspension, and the appeal is granted.
 Probation is contingent upon the student making satisfactory academic progress.
 Failure to meet academic progress standards will result in suspension.
 Continued probation may be necessary for students who are making significant progress but still unable to meet the standards set above. - Rules are applied uniformly to all students.